lamhq/tech-notes/pages/devops/aws/governance/organizations.md

 - Govern access to AWS services resources in Region by policy

-## Concepts
+## Multi-account

-- **Multi-account**: Allows you to easily achieve a multi-account design while maintaining centralized management
+Allows you to easily achieve a multi-account design while maintaining centralized management

+## Tag Enforcement

-- **Tag Enforcement**: Capability to require specific tags is leveraged for all AWS resources.
+Capability to require specific tags is leveraged for all AWS resources.

 This ensures consistent tagging practices and it enables better resource categorization and tracking

+## Organizational Unit (OU)

-- **Organizational Unit (OU)**: Logical grouping of multiple accounts to allow for easy management and separation
+Logical grouping of multiple accounts to allow for easy management and separation.

+## Service Control Policies (SCPs)

-- **Service Control Policies (SCPs)**: JSON policies that get applied to OUs or accounts to restrict actions that are or are not allowed for different resources.
-They are the only way to restrict what the root account can do
+JSON policies that get applied to OUs or accounts to restrict actions that are (or are not) allowed for different resources.
-- **Management Account**: SCPs do not affect the management account.
-The management account's' primary responsibility is for centralizing governance

-## Service Control Policies
+They are the only way to restrict what the root account can do.

-This is an example SCP in the form of a valid JSON document that denies any attempt to stop or terminate all EC2 instances within the account.
-It is similar to IAM policies.
+Example policy that denies any attempt to stop or terminate all EC2 instances within the account:

 ```json
 {